 - Feeding animals also gets them habituated and dependent on human food, which can make them aggressive and a nuisance in campgrounds or picnic areas.

 - Store your food properly.
 Don’t leave food out or rubbish bags lying around campsites.
-Goannas or brush turkeys can be incredibly quick at snatching food scraps (sadly, I speak from experience).
+Goannas, brush turkeys or mice can be incredibly quick at snatching food scraps (sadly, I speak from experience).

 - When watching wildlife, give them space.
 You’re in their habitat and animals can get stressed if you get too close.
 Use binoculars and invest in a larger lens if you like taking wildlife photos.

 - Leave your pets at home.
 Don’t bring dogs or cats into national parks in Australia.
 Some state forests allow dogs but check before you go.

 I really struggle with noise, especially when I’m outdoors.
 Being outdoors means respite from the busyness of life for me so I can feel grounded and refreshed again.